ekographs/ekographs/README.md

 ## Hi there 👋

+- I am focused and self-motivated individual looking to build a career in Information technology and its services.
+Deeply interested in how the application of information technology can help in solving prevalent business problems and improve business processes.
+Interested in Software system engineering, cloud based application management and information systems management.

+- 🔭 I’m currently working on my portfolio which will be available on ekographs.com

 <!--
 **ekographs/ekographs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.